 Dr. Robert Krell

-, survivor of the Holocaust and Founding President of the Vancouver Holocaust Education Centre, began a project to record Holocaust survivors in the late 1970s using audio-visual resources available from the Department of Psychiatry at the University of British Columbia, where he was a faculty member.
-Dr. Krell forged a partnership with the Fortunoff Video Archive for Holocaust Testimonies at Yale University
+, survivor of the Holocaust and founding president of the Vancouver Holocaust Centre Society for Education and Remembrance, started the Holocaust Documentation Project using audio-visual equipment belonging to the Department of Psychiatry at the University of British Columbia, where he was a faculty member.
+Krell forged a partnership with the Fortunoff Video Archive for Holocaust Testimonies at Yale University

-Testimonies in the collection are eyewitness accounts of individual experiences of antisemitism, persecution, loss, violence, abuse, sexual assault and a multitude of other realities endured that may be upsetting or triggering.
+These testimonies are eyewitness accounts of individual experiences of antisemitism, persecution, loss, violence, abuse, sexual assault and a multitude of other realities endured that may be upsetting or triggering.
 Some testimonies contain more graphic content than others.
 They are also stories of resilience, courage, serendipity and reflection.
-Visitors are encouraged to be aware of their emotional and physical responses when viewing material in the collection.
-Take breaks when needed.
+Viewers are encouraged to be aware of their emotional and physical responses when accessing Holocaust testimonies and take breaks when needed.

 We recommend that video testimony be reviewed prior to screening before younger audiences.
-The VHEC has produced numerous resources to facilitate engagement with Holocaust material in a way that is appropriate for younger audiences, including Primary Voices
+The VHEC has produced tools to facilitate engagement with Holocaust testimonies in a way that is appropriate for younger audiences.
+Primary Voices

-, a website of teaching resources and video testimony clips specifically curated for students.
-Other tools intended for teachers working with grade 6 to 12 students can be found under Resources
+compiles teaching resources and video testimony clips specifically curated for students.
+Other classroom tools are listed under Educators